falcosecurity/falcosidekick/README.md

 </p>

 # Falcosidekick
 A simple daemon to help you with falco's outputs (https://sysdig.com/opensource/falco/).

-It takes output from falco and can forward it to :
+It takes a falco's event and forwards it to different outputs.

+# Outputs

+Currently available outputs are :
 * Slack
 * Datadog

 # Usage

-Run the daemon as any other daemon in your architecture (systemd, k8s daemonset, ...)
+Run the daemon as any other daemon in your architecture (systemd, k8s daemonset, swarm service, ...)

 ## With docker
 ```